mongodb-developer/SocialStats/README.md

    1. Add the 4 charts as seen in https://charts.mongodb.com/charts-twitter-stats-vzwpx/public/dashboards/82195382-6cea-4994-9283-cf2fb899c6de
 1. **Travis CI**
    1. Run the [Travis CI IP Whitelister](https://github.com/mongodb-developer/Travic-CI-IP-Address-Whitelister) so Travis CI can access your database hosted on Atlas.
-   1. Add your repo to Travis CI (you may need to sign out and sign back in to see the repo in your list of repos).
+   1. Add your repo to Travis CI (you only need to do this once for the entire repo).
+Hint: you may need to sign out and sign back in to see the repo in your list of repos.
    1. Add the variables described in [Project Variables](#project-variables) to your build's Environment Variables.
+Each variable will need to be created for each branch, so make each variable visible only to the appropriate branch.
+For example, you will create a `CLUSTER_URI` variable that is only available to the `master` branch, a `CLUSTER_URI` variable that is only available to the `staging` branch, and a `CLUSTER_URI` variable that is only available to your development branch.
    1. Disable `build on pushed pull requests` since Realm will not deploy on PRs.
 If you left this option enabled, your tests would be running against an old deployment.

 After you've completed the steps above for **each** stage (Prod, Stage, and Dev), configure the app: